+I am not one who enjoys a good argument.
 I am a pouter.
 Or as I like to put it, I just need a few days to mull things over.
 Until my late 40’s, there wasn’t much that needed mulling over, but then it’s like I just woke up one day – mad as a hornet and I’ve been mulling ever since.
 Lack of estrogen, I’m told, will do that to a woman.

 As most of you know, my husband is perfect, so who or what am I mulling about?
 It can be anything; the speed of the internet, a driver on the interstate, a choice made by a family member that I don’t agree with or my crown may have been set askew on top of my head for a few minutes.
 Trust me, my little kingdom has protocol to meet and when it missteps…. there can be repercussions.